A-Croshaw/cosbranok/README.md

 ### _4 - The Footer_

- * The footer consists of two socail media links ont to facebook and the other to instagram.
+ * The footer consists of two socail media links one to facebook and the other to instagram

+ * There is also the copyright on the right-hand side ot the footer.

  * The backgound colour (`#fcf377ad`) is the same as the header to keep in line with the suttle colours that are throughout.